machal/cssmine-content/content/flexbox-examples.md

 Without flexbox, we can solve this by using `display: table`.
-However, there are certain disadvantages such as the need of adding a `display: table-row` element or the inability of using absolute positioning within the "table cells".
+However, there are certain disadvantages such as the need of adding a `display: table-row` element or the inability of using absolute positioning within the “table cells".

 We know enough about flexbox so the following solution will not surprise us: